domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 ...aka me (now, as an adult) talking to myself as a kid.
 This is *not* just another lame self-help guide.
 JK, it totally is!

-!!Cliché Warning!! (throughout this document):
+!!Cliché Warning!! !!Banal Platitudes Warning!! (throughout this document - so deep!):

 Rhetoric is bad.
 Avoid it like The Plague.